danmcfan/video-microservice-go/README.md

 # Video Microservice Go

-A microservice written in Go that accepts video files and extracts frames and metadata
+A microservice in Go that accepts video files and extracts frames and metadata

 ## Usage